Equality Act 2010

 The Local Government & Public Involvement in Health Act (2007) requires local authorities and primary care trusts to work together to produce a Joint Strategic Needs Assesment (JSNA) for their area.
 This is designed to describe the current and future health and well-being needs of the local population.

-Read the full workforce statistics report for 2013.
+Read the latest workforce statistics report.

 Equality Impact Assessments